 The confidence and other personal benefits you gain can stay with you for the rest of your life, but apart from the positive impact on your world view and general outlook, volunteering also adds an extra dimension to your academic record.
-When you graduate, your volunteering activities will appear on your Higher Education Achievement Record (HEAR) and these days, many employers look for individuals with a little bit more than a degree.
+When you graduate, some of the volunteering activities can appear on your Higher Education Achievement Record (HEAR) and these days, many employers look for individuals with a little bit more than a degree.

 Student volunteering covers a large range of activities and projects: there truly is something out there for everyone.

 Volunteering with the SRC can help you to do all of these and allow you to make a difference in your local community and build your employability skills.